toyokazu/internet-visualizer/README.md

 ## install Ratchet, phpws and GeoIP2

 Please install Ratchet (http://maker.github.io/ratchet/) and phpws (https://github.com/Devristo/phpws) into the cloned directory for backend services (stream-server.php and capture-sender.php).
-And please also install GeoIP2 PHP library and GeoLite2 City database into cloned directory as GeoIP2-php/* and GeoIP2-databases/GeoLite2-City.mmdb.
+And please also install GeoLite2 PHP library and GeoLite2 City database into cloned directory as GeoIP2-php/* and GeoIP2-databases/GeoLite2-City.mmdb.
+GeoLite2 related tools can be downloaded from http://dev.maxmind.com/geoip/geoip2/geolite2/.

 ## boot websocket server